Tanushreechaudhary/Lab_Session8/README.md

 The Visualization provides three different metrics about Salary, Graduation rate and GPA.
 In the graph about GPA, showing average GPA using circles was not a good idea.
 As we can see, there is hardly any difference between the top 2 circles.
 For the other two graphs as well, I will be using some different and more effective charts that will help students to actually perceive the information through the visualization rather than labeling the data.

 ## Roadmap for Improvement:
-In the redesign, I will make my claim more strong by adding more metrics, more data that shows the number of students working at top companies and the Employment ratio.
+In the redesign, I will make my claim more strong by adding more metrics, more data that shows the number of students working at top companies and the Unemployment ratio.
 By knowing about the companies where Alumni are working, gives the prospective students an insight that top companies are willing to hire SCU graduates.
 And also, they can network with them for future references.
-Employment ratio tells as per the majors what are the number of employed and unemployed students.
+Unemployment rate for a particular major tells students that what is the average unemployed students in that major and if the rate is less that means more job safety.
 This helps them decide upon the major they should opt for!

 ---
 ## Claim: Why MSIS at SCU is a good choice?
-So, to support the claim, I will be providing some important metrics to show Why SCU? and Why MSIS at SCU?
+So, to support the claim, I will be providing some important metrics to show Why they should join SCU? and Why MSIS at SCU?

-Data sources:
+Data sources: The data sources shared by fellow classmates through google doc.
 http://colleges.startclass.com/
 https://www.payscale.com/

 ## Audience:
 The audience for the visualization would be "The Prospective students".
 While selecting a university for graduate studies, students evaluate many options and then select the most suitable fit.
 The following metrics would help them to see why doing Masters at Santa Clara University is a good choice from the perspective of Compensation, job opportunities, Graduation rate and much more.

 ### Audience Need:
-When considering a university, the most important metrics to look out for are post-graduation Salary, GPA breakdown, where are the Alumni working, the Graduation rate and the Employment ratio.
+When considering a university, the most important metrics to look out for are post-graduation Salary, GPA breakdown, where are the Alumni working, the Graduation rate and the if the university they are considering have majors will low unemployment rate or not.

 ### Audience Want:
 Students want a university which has a curriculum that can help them get good salaries after graduation.
 Every student strives for good GPA, and wants to Graduate on time.
 Nowadays, students are very concerned about knowing the companies where the Alumni are working, this can help them get a reference and also during the Alumni meets current students can know from them how to get into good companies.
 The Employment ratio as per the major helps them to decide on what major they should opt for.